Ternt/DisplayThings/README.md

 nothing about Computers.

 And so after my very first conscious thought, I decided to make this repository.
-The main goals of this repository are:
+The main goals of this repository are to:
 - Get comfortable using CLI
 - Learn and understand computers through the use of CLI
 - Learn the tools such as cmake, git CLI
 - Move away from using an IDE and towards editors like vim

-Side goals:
+Some side goals:
 - Apply knowledge using WebGL to OpenGL
 - Learn C++